-Receive coverage in local and global communication campaigns (incl. social media, press releases, featuring on the C40 Reinventing Cities website).
+- Coverage in local and global communication campaigns (social media, press releases, Reinventing Cities website).

-Be featured in an official video sponsored by C40 that will celebrate their project.
+- Be featured in an official C40l video sponsored celebrating their project.

-Additional awards may be given, at the city's discretion.
+Additional awards may be given at each city's discretion.
 Further information regarding additional awards can be found within the city-specific Site Form.

 Keep me posted!